 - You’ll enjoy spoonfuls of this Homemade Chocolate Fudge Sauce perfect for summer treats!

 - There’s just 4 ingredients needed to make your own Salted Caramel Sauce .
-It’s easy to do and you’ll be glad you know how to make it yourself because this recipe has so many uses – top or fill your next batch of baked goods with this delicious, irresistible sauce.
+Top or fill your next batch of baked goods with this delicious, irresistible sauce.

 - 2 eggs